-VSI DECnet-Plus and VSI DECnet for OpenVMS are System Integrated Products (SIPs).
-Note that only one version of DECnet can be active on a single system at one time.
-Both DECnet and DECnet-Plus allow OpenVMS systems to participate in network task-to-task communications for the purposes of file transfer, copy, and printing, application execution, etc.
+DECnet-Plus for OpenVMS for Integrity servers is a component of the Base Operating Environment (BOE) on Integrity servers license bundle.
+The license for DECnet for OpenVMS for Integrity servers also grants the rights to use DECnet-Plus.
+Note that only one version of DECnet can be active on a single system at any one time.
+Both DECnet and DECnet-Plus allow OpenVMS systems to participate in network task-to-task communications for the purposes of transfer and copy of files, printing, the running of applications, etc.

 DECnet-Plus offers task-to-task communications, file management, downline system and task loading, network command terminals, and network resource sharing capabilities as defined in the DIGITAL Network Architecture (DNA) Phase V protocols.
 DECnet-Plus provides the newest DECnet features such as extended addressing and downline load performance enhancements.
-DECnet-Plus integrates DECnet and OSI protocols and provides a linkage to TCP/IP using Request for Comments (RFC) 1006 and RFC 1859.
-DECnet and OSI applications can be run over DECnet (NSP), OSI (CLNS), and TCP/IP transports.
+DECnet-Plus integrates DECnet and OSI protocols and now provides a linkage to TCP/IP using Request for Comments (RFC) 1006 and RFC 1859.
+DECnet and OSI applications can now be run over DEC-net (NSP), OSI (CLNS), and TCP/IP transports.

-For further information, see the VSI DECnet-Plus for OpenVMS Software Product Description (SPD DO-VIBHAA-023), or the VSI DECnet for OpenVMS Software Product Description (SPD DO-VIBHAA-024).
+For further information, see the VSI DECnet-Plus for OpenVMS Software Product Description (SPD DO-VIBHAA-023), or the DECnet for OpenVMS Software Product Description (SPD DO-VIBHAA-024).